 Sending to these types of email addresses negatively impacts your sender reputation and the chances of an email making it past the receiving mail server’s gateway and into the inbox.

 You can’t control people signing up for your program with bad email addresses.
-But what you can do is never buy or rent email lists.
+But what you can do is never buy or rent email lists and offer an opt-in that will be delivered to the recipient’s inbox after signing up.

 It’s a bad idea for several reasons, including: